yelykurkchi/CPS_Ethics_Artefacts/README.md

-This repository contains the supporting artifacts for the paper titled Elicitation of Ethics-based Requirements for Cyber-Physical Systems.
-The artifacts are organized into two main folders: `graphs` and `tables`.
+This repository contains the supporting artefacts for the paper titled Elicitation of Ethics-based Requirements for Cyber-Physical Systems.
+The artefacts are organized into two main folders: `graphs` and `tables`.
 Below is a description of the contents of each folder:

 ## Folder Structure